Antalya Culture & Arts

 Antalya Cultural Centre

-West of the city centre, by the Sheraton Hotel, this theatre has an interesting program of cultural events, from opera and ballet to...
+West of the city centre, near 7 Mehmet Restaurant , this theatre has an interesting program of cultural events, from opera and ballet to...

 7 Mehmet Restaurant

-Antalya's most famous eatery is a couple of kilometres west of the centre, and its spacious indoor and outdoor dining areas occupy a...
+Antalya's most famous eatery is a couple of kilometres west of the centre, with its spacious indoor and outdoor dining areas occupying a...

 Antalya Museum information

-On no account should you miss this comprehensive museum with exhibitions covering everything from the Stone and Bronze Ages to Byzantium.
-The Hall of Regional Excavations exhibits finds from ancient cities in Lycia (such as Patara and Xanthos) and Pamphylia while the Hall of Gods displays beautiful and evocative statues of some 15 Olympian gods, many of them in near-perfect condition.
-Most of the statues, including the sublime Three Graces, were found at Perge.
+Do not miss this comprehensive museum with exhibitions covering everything from the Stone and Bronze Ages to Byzantium.
+The Hall of Regional Excavations exhibits finds from ancient cities in Lycia (such as Patara and Xanthos) and Phrygia, while the Hall of Gods displays beautiful and evocative statues of 15 Olympian gods, many in excellent condition.
+Most of the statues were found at Perge, including the sublime Three Graces and the towering Dancing Woman dominating the first room.

-Upstairs are coins and other gold artefacts recovered from Aspendos, Side and Byzantine sites.
-Taking pride of place is the so-called Elmalı Treasure of almost 2000 Lycian coins looted from Turkey in 1984 and returned from the USA some 15 years later.
+The sarcophagi, including one for a third-century dog from Termessos, are also stunning.
+Upstairs are coins and other gold artefacts recovered from Aspendos, Side and various Byzantine and Ottoman sites, including the so-called Elmalı Treasure of almost 2000 Lycian coins.
+This was looted from Turkey in 1984 and returned from the USA 15 years later.

-The museum is about 2km west of the Kaleiçi district, accessible on the old-fashioned tramvay (tram) from Kale Kapısı tramstop.
+Antalya Museum is about 2km west of the Kaleiçi district, accessible on the antik/ nostalji tramvay (tram) from Kale Kapısı.
+The tram heads along Cumhuriyet and Konyaaltı Caddesis to the museum (Müze stop).